Social Media for Small Nonprofits: 10 Essential Tips for Success

 9. Use a Social Media Scheduling App

 A social media scheduling app, especially combined with a content calendar, is an excellent way to save time without sacrificing your social media presence.
-Use these kinds of apps (such as Hookle) to plan what and when you want to post and ensure you stick to a consistent schedule.
+Use these kinds of apps (such as Hookle above) to plan what and when you want to post and ensure you stick to a consistent schedule.

 10. Review Analytics Regularly